 Festivus – December 23rd

-Festivus is a parody holiday created in 1966 by Seinfeld writer Dan O’Keefe.
+Festivus is a parody holiday made famous in 1997 by Seinfeld writer Dan O’Keefe.
 It celebrates the non-religious aspects of Christmas and typically takes place on December 23rd.

 Festivus typically takes place with a “Festivus dinner,” during which participants tell stories about their lives, air their grievances with each other, and compete in “feats of strength.”

-Other popular Festivus traditions include the “Festivus pole” (a bare aluminum pole that is used in place of a Christmas tree) and the “Airing of Grievances” (during which participants tell each other what they did wrong over the past year).
+Other popular Festivus traditions include the “Festivus pole” (a bare aluminum pole that is used in place of a Christmas tree) and the “Airing of Grievances” (during which participants tell each other their wrongs over the past year).
 Whether you celebrate Festivus or not, we hope you have a happy and healthy holiday season!

 Christmas Eve – December 24th

-Christmas Eve is another one of the important December global holidays and a special day for Christians worldwide.
-It is the day before Christmas and often takes place with family gatherings and special church services.
-Many people exchange gifts on this day, and some families even eat their Christmas dinner on this day.
+Christmas Eve is another important December global holiday and a special day for Christians worldwide.
+It is the day before Christmas and often involves family gatherings and special church services.
+Many people exchange gifts on this day, and some families even eat their Christmas dinner.

-In some countries, such as Germany, Austria, and Poland, Christmas Eve is the main day of celebration.
-Today, people attend church, sing Christmas carols, and exchange gifts.
-In the evening, they may enjoy a special meal and spend time with their families.
+Christmas Eve is the main celebration day in some countries, such as Germany, Austria, and Poland.
+Today, people attend church, sing Christmas carols and exchange gifts.
+They may enjoy a special meal in the evening and spend time with their families.

 Christmas – December 25th

 Christmas is a holiday that celebrates the birth of Jesus Christ.
-Christians celebrate Christmas all around the world, and is one of the most important holidays of the year.
+Christians celebrate Christmas all around the world and it is one of the most important holidays of the year.

 Santa Claus, or Father Christmas, is a popular figure who is often the figurehead of Christmas.
-Many people believe that Santa Claus brings gifts to children on Christmas Day or just before.
-While there is no definitive answer to this question, there are several popular theories about what Santa does on Christmas.
+Many people believe Santa Claus brings gifts to children on Christmas Day or before.
+While there is no definitive answer to this question, several popular theories exist about what Santa does on Christmas.

 Christmas traditions include attending church services, spending time with family and friends, exchanging gifts, and eating special foods.
 In many countries, Christmas is also a time for giving back to the less fortunate.
-Indeed, this can be done by volunteering at a local soup kitchen or donating toys to a children’s hospital.
+Indeed, one can volunteer at a local soup kitchen or donate toys to a children’s hospital.

 No matter how you celebrate, Christmas is a time of love and joy!